Fixing Function Pointers with decltype

 Luckily, you can avoid these problems by doing a little engineering up front.

-The trick is to get the compiler to catch a mismatch between the typedef and the function definition at compile time.
 This didn’t happen in the example above because the compiler never saw both the typedef and the definition at the same time.
-However, we can link the two together using a shared header and the decltype keyword, like so:

-• In the callee module, #include the header and implement the function
+the header and implement the function - In the caller module,

 For example, we would first define MyFunction.h: